oneblockmore/docs-1/src/operators/stake-management.md

 The submit operation above requires two parameters:
 * `--stake.transaction.file` is the input filename of the transaction,
-* `--stake.account.id` is the staking account which pays the transaction fee and serves as an escrow and gets slashed, if malicious transaction is to be submitted.
+* `--stake.account.id` is the staking account which pays the transaction fee and serves as an escrow.
+This accounts gets slashed, if invalid transaction is submitted.

-TODO: Have I described `stake.account.id` correctly?
-It has nothing to do witch actual transaction content, right (burning tokens etc.)?

 Finally, let's check the new balance of the account: